-Earl Mountbatten of Burma was a distinguished statesman and naval officer, a second cousin to the Queen who was once described by Prince Charles as “the grandfather I never had”.
+Earl Mountbatten of Burma was a distinguished statesman and naval officer, a second cousin to the Queen who was once described by King Charles III as “the grandfather I never had”.

 He was also instrumental in founding the school in 1969.

 Lord Mountbatten could have founded a private school or donated land on the Broadlands estate to any number of charitable purposes.

 Find out more